ChloeLidec/ChloeLidecProjects/README.md

 ## Allo45 Application

 It's an application that I developped along with four classmates for a imaginary company.
 There's two modules, one for an analyst and one for a pollster.
 You can't launch the app directly, you'll need to launch a podman first and load the database with the creation files.
+It was updated by a maintenance during my semester at the Cegep of Matane.

 ## SiteWebQuizzJS

 In this is a website not connected to a server that I made for school for a project that consisted in using JS to create some quizzes.
+It was updated by a maintenance during my semester at the Cegep of Matane.

 ## JeuAirplane_war

 In this is a game that I created along with one of my classmates.
-All the information about it is in the README of the directory
+All the information about it is in the README of the directory.
+It was updated by a maintenance during my semester at the Cegep of Matane.

 ## Site Flask